Overseas Chinese Nationalism and Relief Efforts for China in the 1930s

 Dr Jason Lim reviews the contents of the Singapore Chinese Chamber of Commerce & Industry 80th Anniversary Souvenir, found in the National Library’s rare books collection.

-By the early 1930s, China had to defend itself and its interests against a militarily-resurgent Japan.
+By the early 1930s, China had to defend itself and its interests against a militarily resurgent Japan.
 On 18 September 1931, claiming that Chinese bandits had blown up a railway track in Mukden (now Shenyang), Japanese troops invaded Manchuria and displaced Chinese nationals in the process.
 The invasion created a storm of protests from the overseas Chinese and the Chinese community leaders were scathing in their criticism of Japan.
 As news of the Japanese invasion and the plight of Chinese refugees poured into Singapore, some community leaders began relief efforts for China.
-A decision was made by the council of the sccc to establish a “Singapore Chinese Chamber of Commerce Committee of Relief Fund for China” (新加坡中华总商会筹赈中国难民 委员会) on 23 September 1931, just five days after the Japanese invasion.
+A decision was made by the council of the SCCC to establish the “Singapore Chinese Chamber of Commerce Committee of Relief Fund for China” (新加坡中华总商会筹赈中国难民 委员会) on 23 September 1931, just five days after the Japanese invasion.
 In its inaugural meeting the next day, the committee of 20 members started work under the chairmanship of Lee Choon Seng (李俊承) with Yeo Chan Boon (杨 缵文) as his deputy.
-It had seven sub-committees – Supervision, General Affairs, Finance, Publicity, Publications, Liaison and Donations.
+It had seven sub-committees: Supervision, General Affairs, Finance, Publicity, Publications, Liaison and Donations.
 The work of the committee cut across dialect lines and many prominent merchants were involved, including Hou Say Huan (侯西反), Lum Boon Tin (林文田), Lee Wee Nam (李伟南), Aw Boon Haw (胡文虎), Lim Kim Tian (林金殿) and Lee Kong Chian (李光前).
 A list of rules and regulations governing the composition and work of the committee was also drawn up, followed by appeals for funds and other donations.
-On 1 February 1932, Lee Choon Seng, who was also president of the sccc, reported the formation of the committee to the council of the sccc.
+On 1 February 1932, Lee Choon Seng, who was also president of the SCCC, reported the formation of the committee to the council of the SCCC.
 The council called on every Chinese organisation in Singapore to send a representative for a general meeting on 4 February to discuss the work of this committee.1

-A souvenir book was published in 1932 to commemorate the work of the committee, highlighting its efforts to raise funds for China via organising entertainment and cultural activities in a carnival held at the Great World Amusement Park from 13 to 15 May.
-This rare publication is an exemplary showcase of overseas Chinese nationalism and the role played by the sccc in promoting relief efforts for China in Singapore.
+A souvenir book was published in 1932 to commemorate the work of the committee, highlighting its efforts to raise funds for China by organising entertainment and cultural activities in a carnival held at the Great World Amusement Park from 13 to 15 May.
+This rare publication is an exemplary showcase of overseas Chinese nationalism and the role played by the SCCC in promoting relief efforts for China in Singapore.
 Like many contemporary publications of Chinese organisations, it has a portrait of the revolutionary Dr Sun Yat-sen (孙中山) and the text of his last will and testament before the contents page.
 The book is divided into three distinct parts: a preface by various contributors spanning the first 12 pages; 43 pages of photographs; and 63 pages of news, appeals and personal reflections.

-This book is a showpiece of overseas Chinese nationalism through the public appeal of Chinese leaders in Singapore to the sense of patriotism of the members of the community.
+This book is a showpiece of overseas Chinese nationalism through the public appeal by Chinese leaders in Singapore to the sense of patriotism of the members of the community.
 The committee informed the Chinese in Singapore of the Japanese atrocities in Manchuria and the plight of Chinese refugees who were forced to flee the war zone.
 Some of the articles published in this book are cause for reflection on overseas Chinese nationalism.
-The detailed programme given in the publication included Chinese historical plays, Cantonese opera, performances by Chinese musical groups, and volleyball and basketball matches between several Chinese schools.7 The advertisements calling on the Chinese in Singapore to consume national products followed the practice of merchants in China who called on the Chinese to buy Chinese goods in order to save Chinese businesses and contribute to the Chinese economy.
-The book also reveals the leadership role of the sccc in the Chinese community when Singapore was still a British colony.
+The detailed programme featured in the publication included Chinese historical plays, Cantonese opera, performances by Chinese musical groups, and volleyball and basketball matches between several Chinese schools.7 The advertisements appealing to the Chinese in Singapore to consume national products followed the practice of merchants in China who called on the Chinese to buy Chinese goods in order to save Chinese businesses and contribute to the Chinese economy.
+The book also reveals the leadership role of the SCCC in the Chinese community when Singapore was still a British colony.
 The content of the publication and the tumultuous times during which it was published (when Japan was encroaching into Chinese territory) makes this book an important source for researchers on overseas Chinese nationalism.

 NOTES